Campus and Facilities (excerpted from 2014-2015 Graduate Catalog)

 Horn Field Campus is a 92-acre outdoor education and research facility, and center for outdoor curriculum and programs, located south of Macomb and managed by the Department of Recreation, Park and Tourism Administration.
-This retreat has an eight-acre prairie; woodlands; challenge course; climbing tower; trails; and several historical buildings, which include a lodge and cabins, that contribute to the educational and research opportunities available to the University community.
+This retreat has an eight-acre prairie, woodlands, challenge course, climbing tower, trails, and several historical buildings, which include a lodge and cabins, that contribute to the educational and research opportunities available to the University community.

 The University Greenhouse and W.M.
 Walter Natural Area were developed and are maintained by the Department of Biological Sciences.
 The greenhouse has rooms designed for growing xeric and tropical plants.
 Space is also available for propagation and research.
 The W.M.
 Walter Natural Area has a pond, wetland, prairie, and forest that are used in teaching classes.
 These facilities are adjacent to Waggoner Hall.
 Also available for teaching and research is the Rodney and Bertha Fink Environmental Studies Field Laboratory and Conservancy.
 The 77-acre natural area is located 2.5 miles west of the Macomb campus and contains a mix of restored prairie and bottomland forests bordered by the East Fork of the LaMoine River.

-The Department of Biological Sciences Collections document the biodiversity and resources of Western Illinois for teaching and research.
+The Department of Biological Sciences Collections documents the biodiversity and resources of Western Illinois for teaching and research.
 The herbaria contain collections of more than 75,000 vascular plants, non-vascular plants, algae, and fungi.
 The animal collections include both invertebrate and vertebrate animal specimens.
 The vertebrate animal collections include mammal skulls and furs, birds, reptiles, amphibians, and fish, while the invertebrate collections have a wide diversity of insects and freshwater bivalve mussels.
-The plant, fungal, and animal collections serve as depositories of distribution records and for research on the biodiversity of western Illinois.
+The plant, fungal, and animal collections serve as depositories of distribution records and for research on the biodiversity of the western Illinois region.
 They are available for student and faculty research projects.

 Facilities for cell and molecular research are also available in the Department of Biological Sciences.
 Equipment available includes a scanning electron microscope, transmission electron microscope, ultracentrifuge, high-performance liquid chromatograph, PCR machines, a DNA sequencer, microbiological equipment, and other supporting equipment used in student and faculty research.